The author is a guitarist and bassist with over 35 years of experience as a musician.

-There does seem to be a following of veteran players who recognize the value of SX basses, and have built a collection of these budget instruments.
-Many players also seem to like them for modding, since their low cost means you can add aftermarket parts and end up with a a great instrument while still keeping the cost down.
+There does seem to be a following of veteran players who recognize the value of SX basses and have built a collection of these budget instruments.
+Many players also seem to like them for modding, since their low cost means you can add aftermarket parts and end up with a great instrument while still keeping the cost down.

 Hear the SX Jazz and Precision Bass